 Media Contact Information

 For information or comment about Ministry of the Attorney General’s policies or procedures, please call the Ministry’s media line: 416-326-2210 or go to the Ministry’s Media contact page.
+The Ministry of the Attorney General has responsibility over managing court files.
+As such, please do not direct inquiries for documents in court files to the SCJ Media Inquiries email account.
+Please direct them to the local court office.

 For media inquiries regarding Superior Court of Justice policies and initiatives, please contact